lordpretzel/mu4e-views/README.md

 ### Filtering html content

-`mu4e-views` no supports filtering of `html` content to combat email tracking.
+`mu4e-views` now supports filtering of `html` content to combat email tracking.
 However, the default filters of `mu4e-views` is quite naive and probably misses many types of tracking content (pull requests for improvement are appreciated).
-You can set `mu4e-views-html-filter-external-content` to control whether filters are applied or not and customize
+You can set `mu4e-views-html-filter-external-content` to control whether filters are applied or not.

 - **Note**: filtering is only available when emacs is build with `libxml` support, because it uses `libxml-parse-html-region` to translate html into `dom` model.

 You can customize `mu4e-views-html-dom-filter-chain` to define a list of functions that are applied in sequence to filter the email messages HTML dom.
 A filter function `f` should take as input ta message plist `msg` a dom node `dom` and should return the filters `dom`.
 To recursively apply `f` to the children of a node, your function `f` needs to explicitly call `(mu4e-views-apply-dom-filter-to-children msg node f)`.
 While inconvenient this is necessary so that your function can change the DOM structure (e.g., remove a subtree).
+A good starting point is to have a look at the implementation of `mu4e-views-default-dom-filter`.

 ### Dispatcher view method